bids-standard/bids-specification/src/modality-agnostic-files.md

 Optional: Yes

-If the dataset includes multiple sets of participant level measurements (for example responses from multiple questionnaires) they can be split into individual files separate from `participants.tsv`.
+If the dataset includes multiple sets of subject level measurements (for example responses from multiple questionnaires) they can be split into individual files separate from `subjects.tsv`.

 Each of the measurement files MUST be kept in a `/phenotype` directory placed at the root of the BIDS dataset and MUST end with the `.tsv` extension.